Photo of Tenaya Creek, Yosemite Natiional Park, CA

 Tenaya Creek is often overlooked as a fishing destination in Yosemite National Park.
 Its larger and easier to access neighbor, the Merced River, draws most of the attention, leaving Tenaya Creek to twist its way down the deep canyon between Half Dome and North Dome.
 Mirror Lake on Tenaya Creek draws many tourists, but a good majority of them never venture much beyond the lake.

-Tenaya Creek begins at Tenaya Lake high in Tuolumne Meadows and cascades down a virtually impassable canyon over Pywiack Cascade into the deep valley below Mount Watkins and then begins a more leisurely flow until finally emptying into the Merced River.
+Tenaya Creek begins at Tenaya Lake high above near Tuolumne Meadows and cascades down a virtually impassable canyon over Pywiack Cascade into the deep valley below Mount Watkins and then begins a more leisurely flow until finally emptying into the Merced River.

 The lower 2½-mile portion of the creek offers a variety of fishing from deep, gushing pools to quiet, shaded runs.
 Farther up, Tenaya Creek becomes a rocky mountain stream and the quality of fishing rapidly deteriorates.
 Like the Merced River, Tenaya Creek makes a great early season destination.